-One class of what the ancients called mazes or labyrinths seems to have comprised any complicated building with numerous vaults and passages.
-Such a building might be termed a labyrinth, but it is not what is usually understood by the word.
-The above rules would enable anyone to traverse the whole of any structure of this kind.
-I do not know if there are any accounts or descriptions of Rosamund's Bower
+One class of what the ancients called mazes or labyrinths seems to have comprised any complicated building with numerous vaults and passages[†].
+Such a building might be termed a labyrinth, but it is not

-\ See Le problème des labyrinthes by G. Tarry, Nouvelles Annales de mathématiques, May, 1895, series 3, vol. XIV.
+^{} See Le problh(=-e)'me des labyrinthes by G. Tarry, Nouvelles Annales de mathh(=-e('matiques, May, 1895, series 3, vol. XIV.

-For instance, see the descriptions of the labyrinth at Lake Moeris given by Herodotus, bk. ii, c.
+[†] For instance, see the descriptions of the labyrinth at Lake Moeris given by Herodotus, bk. ii, c.
 148; Strabo, bk. xvii, c.
 1, art.
 37; Diodorus, bk. i, cc.
 61, 66; and Pliny, Hist.
 Nat., bk. xxxvi, c.
 13, arts.
 84-89.
 On these and other references see A. Wiedemann, Herodots zweites Buch, Leipzig, 1890, p.
 522 et seq.
 See also Virgil, Aeneid, bk. v, c. v, 588; Ovid, Met., bk. viii, c.
 5, 159; Strabo, bk. viii, c.
 6.

-other than those by Drayton, Bromton, and Knyghton: in the opinion of some, these imply that the bower was merely a house, the passages in which were confusing and ill-arranged.
+what is usually understood by the word.
+The above rules would enable anyone to traverse the whole of any structure of this kind.
+I do not know if there are any accounts or descriptions of Rosamund's Bower other than those by Drayton, Bromton, and Knyghton: in the opinion of some, these imply that the bower was merely a house, the passages in which were confusing and ill-arranged.

-Another class of ancient mazes consisted of a tortuous path confined to a small area of ground and leading to a place or shrine in the centre\.
+Another class of ancient mazes consisted of a tortuous path confined to a small area of ground and leading to a place or shrine in the centre.
 This is a maze in which there is no chance of taking a wrong turning; but, as the whole area can be occupied by the windings of one path, the distance to be traversed from the entrance to the centre may be considerable, even though the piece of ground covered by the maze is but small.